The Lord of the Rings: War in the North: Plot

 They learn that Úrgost (Keith Szarabajka) has been approached by Agandaûr, who offered him Nordinbad in return for assisting in the destruction of the North.
 However, Agandaûr does not yet possess Nordinbad, and Úrgost will not join him until he does.
 In any case, Úrgost has no real interest in Nordinbad.
 Instead he wants Carn Dûm, a fortress in Angmar, which is currently occupied by Agandaûr. Úrgost does not wish to make an enemy of Sauron by taking the fortress from Sauron's ally.
 He proposes the trio take the fortress instead and turn it over to him.
 In return, he will remain neutral in the war.
 He also tells them if they wish to save Nordinbad, they should hurry, as it is under siege as they speak.

 They head back to find Bruni has been killed, with Nordri coordinating the defenses.
 The eagles attack the siege towers, whilst the trio help defend the courtyard.
 Nordinbad is successfully defended, although Baranthor and Armenel are killed, and Beleram is seriously wounded.
 The dwarves take Beleram inside to tend to his injuries as the trio head to Carn Dûm to face Agandaûr.
 They fight their way towards the summit, but are attacked by a fell-beast.
 Suddenly, Beleram appears, killing the beast.
 Still injured, he tells them he will be there for them should they need him in the fight against Agandaûr.
 They confront Agandaûr and as they fight, Beleram attacks, lifting Agandaûr into the air.
 However, Agandaûr is able to stab and kill him.
 The distraction, however, allows the trio to strike, killing Agandaûr.
 As he dies, he calls on Sauron for aid.
 However, nothing happens. Úrgost then arrives, telling the trio that Sauron has been defeated and the Ring destroyed.
 He takes possession of Carn Dûm as the trio begin the journey back to Rivendell.

 In an alternative ending, in which the player does not call on Beleram for support during the fight with Agandaûr, Beleram survives and joins them on the journey home.

 Development

 The game was first announced on March 18, 2010 when Warner Bros.
 Interactive Entertainment revealed Snowblind Studios were developing the game for PlayStation 3, Xbox 360 and Windows.
-In March 2009, Warner had acquired the rights to make games based on the film series from Electronic Arts, and in May 2009 they had acquired the rights to make games based on the literary series from Vivendi Universal Games.
+In March 2009, Warner had acquired the rights to make games based on the film series from Electronic Arts, and in May 2009 they had acquired the rights to make games based on the literary series from Vivendi Games.
 With Warner holding the rights to both intellectual properties, it meant New Line Cinema and Middle-earth Enterprises were both involved in the game.
 War in the North was the second Warner Lord of the Rings game, after Aragorn's Quest, but the first for which they possessed the rights for both the films and the books (Aragorn's Quest was based exclusively on the films).